kamilburda/gimp-export-layers/README.md

 -----

 From the main menu, go to "File -> Export Layers...".
-A dialog appears, allowing you to specify output directory, file extension and various other settings.
+A dialog appears, allowing you to specify output folder, file extension and various other settings.

 Type in the desired file extension in the "File extension" text field (with or without the leading period).
 You can type any file extension supported by GIMP.
 File formats